janarbo/meal-ting-pot/journals/jacob_williams.md

 ## Added Migrations/Updated description to 1000 char limit in menu item table

 Today as a group we added Migrations 003 - User Profile and Social Media, 004 - shopping cart, 005 - order, and updated description to 1000 char limit in menu item table.

+## 4/4/23

+## Orders backend endpoint

+Created queries/routers files for the orders endpoint and started implementing the needed features: create order/get all orders/update order.
+Was able to get it all working after a few tweaks and error shooting with the group.
+We may need to update it depending on where we go from here but for now its good.
+The rest of my group worked on getting all their endpoints started and working.